papascott/TestGithubActions/building.md

 electron-builder can be <a href="https://www.electron.build/configuration/configuration">configured</a> within package.json (in a 'build' key) or a separate file.
 I chose to use an electron-builder.json file.

+The existing Public Folder app was built with `sudo electron-packager .
+"Public Folder" --platform=darwin --arch=all --overwrite --icon=bowlingBall.icns --electron-version=7.1.10`, so I incorporated these settings into my  electron-builder.json

 My minimal electron-builder.json (for Public Folder)

 ```

 {

 "electronVersion": "7.1.10",

 "directories": {

 "buildResources": "."

 },

 "mac": {

 "target": "zip",

 "identity": null,

 "icon": "bowlingBall.icns"

 },

 "win": {

 "target": "zip",

 "icon": "bowlingBall.png"

 },

 "linux": {

 "target": "zip"

 }

 }

 ```

+### Comments on the configuration

+`directories`: where electron-buiders expects to find the icons.
+They are in the root directory, so we specify '.' .

+`identity: null`: prevents the app from being signed with an existing Apple Developer ID, you may not need this.

+If you only have an icon in .icns format, Windows will need an icon as .png or .ico.

+electron-packager requires 'name', 'version', 'author' and 'description' keys to be present in package.json.